US unemployment claims inched higher, but remain very low

 Applications for jobless claims, considered a proxy for layoffs, have remained historically low even as the Federal Reserve has cranked up its benchmark borrowing rate in an effort to cool the economy and tame inflation.

+Four-decade high inflation has prompted the Federal Reserve to keep raising its key interest rate, which is currently in a range of 3% to 3.25%.
+A little more than six months ago, that rate was near zero.
+The sharp rate hikes have pushed mortgage rates up near 7%, and made other borrowing costlier.
+The Fed hopes that higher interest rates will slow borrowing and spending and push inflation closer to its traditional 2% target.

+The U.S. economy rebounded in the third quarter, the government reported Thursday, expanding by 2.6% after contracting in the first half of the year.

 The total number of Americans collecting unemployment aid rose by 55,000 to 1.44 million for the week ending Oct.
-15, its highest level in seven months.
+15, its highest level in seven months, but still not a worrisome level.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.